 Yes, HolaCDN can work with online video platforms, specifically:

 HTTPS video is supported; no special configuration is required.
-There is no need to upload HTTPS certificates to HolaCDN servers.
+There is no need to upload HTTPS/SSL certificates to HolaCDN servers.
 Per GB price for HolaCDN streaming is identical for HTTP and for HTTPS.

 Some customers choose to change (typically reduce) default chunk sizes.
 This is typically done in order to accelerate video start time and to make the video more responsive while seeking.
 Reducing chunk sizes increases load on the video servers and CDNs.